 Accounting for Carbon in Stormwater Management: The Carbon Storm Model and Potential Applications

 Concerns over global climate change have spurred interest in accounting for carbon emissions from human activities.
-In this presentation, we will present a tool developed specifically to account for carbon footprint associated with urban landscaping, and, specifically, stormwater management practices.
+In this presentation, I will present a tool developed specifically to account for the carbon footprint associated with urban landscaping — and, in particular, stormwater management practices.

-1. Describe components of a carbon footprint as applied to urban stormwater practices.
+1. Describe the components of a carbon footprint as applied to urban stormwater practices

 ABOUT THE PRESENTER